Harmonic/laravel-preset/readme.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

-A laravel preset that can create a basic Laravel install with some additional composer packages and an optional starting admin theme using InertiaJS and Tailwind CSS as a quick start.
+A Laravel preset that can create a basic Laravel install with some additional composer packages and an optional starting admin theme using InertiaJS and Tailwind CSS as a quick start.

 ## Installation